rd636/adc_scripts/README.md

 ## Run them as a Configuration Job
 - local_script.json - ADM config job for uploading and executing a script
+  - These scripts are meant to be run as ADM Config Jobs using the local_script.json configuration template.
+The Read-only type return a "completed" execution status if the system complies, otherwise an "error" is returned.
+Additional details can be seen if you run it from ssh.

 ![local_script.json](https://raw.githubusercontent.com/rd636/adc_scripts/master/image.gif)